linuxstreet/wire-content-loader/README.md

 { view: 'blade_view' }
 ```

-Sere are some examples with optional params:
+Here are some examples with optional params:

 ```html
 { component: 'my-component', forceReload: true }